Symmetry Breaking from Monopole Condensation in QED$_3$: Introduction and Main Results

 \subsection{Comments on~$N_f > 2$}

 In section~\ref{section: Nf>2} we briefly describe a natural extension (consistent with all constraints) of our monopole-induced symmetry-breaking scenario to QED$_3$ with any even number~$N_f > 2$ of fermions.
 This is instructive, despite the fact that the bootstrap bounds reviewed in section~\ref{secetion:qed3intro} suggest that these theories in fact flow to symmetry-preserving CFTs.
+It was recently shown that precisely this scenario is relevant when we place QED$_3$ with any even~$N_f$ in a uniform magnetic field~\cite{Dumitrescu:2025vfp}.

 \textit{Note Added: While this paper was being finalized, we became aware of~\cite{Chester:2024waw}, where symmetry breaking due to~$\langle \CM^i \rangle \neq 0$ is considered from a complementary point of view.}